DHTMLX/docs-suite/docs/treegrid/features.md

 ## How to scroll TreeGrid

-In this section you will learn how to scroll TreeGrid to the necessary position.
+In this section you will learn how to scroll TreeGrid to the necessary position

 | Topic                                                                | Description                                                                                                 |
 | -------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------- |